yunuskorkmaz/docs.tr-tr/docs/framework/misc/code-access-security-policy-compatibility-and-migration.md

 <a name="errors_and_warnings"></a>
 ## <a name="errors-and-warnings"></a>Hatalar ve uyarılar
- Bunların ne zaman kullanıldığını eski türler ve üyeleri aşağıdaki hata iletilerinden üretir.
-Unutmayın <xref:System.Security.Policy.Evidence?displayProperty=nameWithType> kendisini türü artık kullanılmayan değil.
+ Kullanıldıklarında aşağıdaki hata iletilerinden artık kullanılmayan türler ve üyeler oluşturur.
+Unutmayın <xref:System.Security.Policy.Evidence?displayProperty=nameWithType> türün kendisine eski değil.

- Derleme zamanı Uyarı:
+ Derleme zamanı uyarısı:

  `warning CS0618: '<API Name>' is obsolete: 'This method is obsolete and will be removed in a future release of the .NET Framework.
 Please use <suggested alternate API>.
 See <link> for more information.'`